Flicker noise: Measurement

 The measurement of 1/f noise spectrum in voltage or current is done in the same way as the measurement of other types of noises.
 Sampling spectrum analyzers take a finite-time sample from the noise and calculate the Fourier transform by FFT algorithm.
 Then, after calculating the squared absolute value of the Fourier spectrum, they calculate its average value by repeating this sampling process by a sufficiently large number of times.
 The resulting pattern is proportional to the power-density spectrum of the measured noise.
 It is then normalized by the duration of the finite-time sample and also by a numerical constant in the order of 1 to get its exact value.
 This procedure gives correct spectral data only deeply within the frequency window determined by the reciprocal of the duration of the finite-time sample (low-frequency end) and the digital sampling rate of the noise (high-frequency end).
 Thus the upper and the lower half decades of the obtained power density spectrum are usually discarded from the spectrum.
 Conventional spectrum analyzers that sweep a narrow filtered band over the signal have good signal-to-noise ratio (SNR), since they are narrow-band instruments.
-Unfortunately, these instruments do not operate at frequencies low enough to fully measure flicker noise.
+These instruments do not operate at frequencies low enough to fully measure flicker noise.
 Sampling instruments are broadband, and hence high noise.
 They reduce the noise by taking multiple sample traces and averaging them.
 Conventional spectrum analyzers still have better SNR due to their narrow-band acquisition.